paulamanosalva/paulamanosalva/README.md

-# Hi 👋, I'm Paula Manosalva
+# Hi 👋, I'm Pau

-## I'm a Front-end developer from Chile:
+## Front-end developer from Chile:

 - 🌱 I'm always looking for new challenges